 - 1 teaspoon pure vanilla extract

-Preheat oven to 350 degrees Fahrenheit.
-Lightly grease an 8x8 baking dish with coconut oil or cooking spray.
+- Preheat oven to 350 degrees Fahrenheit.
+Lightly grease an 8x8 baking dish with cooking spray.

-Bake for 35-45 minutes until strawberries are bubbling and the oat mixture on top has become golden.
+- Bake for 35-45 minutes until strawberries are bubbling and the oat mixture on top has become golden.
 Watch to make sure your pecans do not burn.
 Serve warm with ice cream.
 Store any leftovers in an airtight container in the refrigerator for 3-4 days.